 When it comes to gas safety checks, these should be done once a year, or before any new lease, on every gas appliance and flue in the house to ensure the safety of your tenants.

 You should also be making sure that all of your furnishings and furniture are up to standard with current fire safety protocols.
-As well as this, you’ll want to ensure that all of the doors in the property are in line with fire safety standards.
+As well as this, you’ll want to ensure that all of the doors in the property are in line with fire safety standards, including clear signage like those on this page.

 Fire doors help to delay fire and smoke, giving your tenants more time to act, as well as more time for fire services to get to the property and stop the spread of fire before too much damage is done, or anyone gets hurt.
 You’re required to carry out regular fire safety assessments of your property and also ensure there is an escape route for tenants in the event of a fire.